-- American Superconductor Corporation of Ayer, Massachusetts will develop a high-efficiency lightweight wind turbine generator that incorporates high-temperature superconductor (HTS) materials to replace permanent magnets in the generator rotor, potentially reducing size and weight by 50%.
+- American Superconductor Corporation of Ayer, Massachusetts developed a high-efficiency lightweight wind turbine generator that incorporates high-temperature superconductor (HTS) materials to replace permanent magnets in the generator rotor, potentially reducing size and weight by 50%.
 The advantage of an HTS design is the higher operating temperature of the generator windings, which significantly reduces the challenges associated with maintaining supercritical temperatures in the generator.
 The challenge with HTS machines is that the winding material is much more expensive, and it comes in relatively short lengths, necessitating many splices.

-- General Electric (GE) Research of Niskayuna, New York will develop a high-efficiency ultra-light low temperature superconducting (LTS) generator, leveraging innovations from GE’s magnetic resonance imaging (MRI) business.
+- General Electric (GE) Research of Niskayuna, New York developed a high-efficiency ultra-light low temperature superconducting (LTS) generator, leveraging innovations from GE’s magnetic resonance imaging (MRI) business.
 The generator will be tailored for offshore wind and scalable beyond 12 MW.
 The advantage of LTS generators is the availability of low-cost LTS wire in lengths needed to wind the generator without splices.
 The challenge with LTS designs is the need to cool the windings to about 4° kelvin, which typically requires the use of liquid helium.

 For more information on DOE’s efforts to lower the cost of wind energy, visit the Wind Energy Technologies Office website.

-Note: This EERE Progress Alert was initially posted on May 2, 2019, and was updated July 3, 2019
+Note: This EERE Progress Alert was initially posted on May 2, 2019, and was updated July 3, 2019 and January 20, 2021.